buercher/NotEnoughRoomBot/README.md

 ## Usage

-- (USE THE RELEASE TO AVOID THIS STEP THAT TAKES A LOT OF TIMES) Set up the project using the `EntireProjectSetup` class to get different ressources.
+- (NOT NEEDED SINCE THE valisRoomData.json IS PROVIDED) Set up the project using the `EntireProjectSetup` class to get different ressources.
 - Run the main method in the `TelegramBotForOccupancy` class to start the bot.